LucasWaelti/kalibr-wiki/Calibration-targets.md

 ###A) Aprilgrid
 Partially visible Aprilgrids can be detected without problems.
 This greatly simplifies the data collection and makes this grid the recommended target to use.

-Aprilgrid PDFs can be downloaded from the [Downloads](downloads) page or can be created according to your size requirements using the following script:
+Predefined PDFs of Aprilgrids can be downloaded on the [Downloads](downloads) page or custom grids can be created according to your needs using the following script:
 > kalibr_create_target_pdf --type apriltag --nx [NUM_COLS] --ny [NUM_ROWS] --tsize [TAG_WIDTH_M] --tspace [TAG_SPACING_PERCENT]

 **aprilgrid.yaml**